KhalidKbashi/my-home-lab/README.md

 - RAM: 8GB minimum (16GB recommended)
 - Storage: 256GB SSD or larger
 - Operating System: Windows 10 or later / Linux distribution with GUI
-- VMware Workstation Pro or Player installed ( you can but it get the “Academic Users” version from their website

 **Tools**

-1. Attacker – Kali Linux OS.
+1. Attacker Machine - I'll use Kali Linux OS.
-2. Firewall – pfSense.
+2. Firewall - I'll use pfSense.
-3. Hypervisor – VMWare Workstation Pro.
+3. Hypervisor.
 4. Vulnerable Machines:
 	* Ubuntu (Damn Vulnerable Web Application or DVWA).
 	* Windows XP.
 	* OWASP Broken Web Apps.
 	* Metasploitable.

 **Network Design**

+Since I’ll be using this architecture for Pen-Testing purposes i  want to practice on both multi-layered architecture and flat architecture, the multi-layered architecture is helpful when simulating nearly-real attacks on networks that contains network components like **Firewalls, Routers, etc**, flat architecture can be used to prevent any packet leakage possible and performing first round of testing.
-Since we’ll be using this architecture for Pen-Testing Purposes we want to practice for both layered architecture and flat architecture, and we’ll do this later by adding at least two interface card for each machine but don’t worry we will do that later.
+I’ll do this later by adding at least two interface card for each machine but don’t worry we will do that later.

 1.Multi-Layer Network Architecture: